jomadu/ai-rules-manager/docs/tasks/p5-4-distribution.md

   - Snap package (Linux)

 ## Acceptance Criteria
-- [ ] Releases are created automatically on tags
+- [ ] Releases are created automatically from conventional commits
 - [ ] Binaries are signed and verifiable
 - [ ] Installation script works on all platforms
 - [ ] Package managers have up-to-date packages